pwelke/random-nonwoven-fibers/README.md

 # random-nonwoven-fibers
 Code for the paper "Graph-Based Tensile Strength Approximation of Random Nonwoven Materials by Interpretable Regression" by Dario Antweiler, Marc Harmening, Nicole Marheineke, Andre Schmeißer, Raimund Wegener, and Pascal Welke.

+If you want to access the exact code that we used and submitted with the above publication, please use Release v1.0.0 .

+The current version v2.0.0 differs as follows:
+- it provides the code that is necessary to generate fiber graphs
+- it provides the code to simulate the stress-strain curves
+- it stores the trained surrogate model, instead of just reporting its quality
+- it contains a small script ```predict.py``` to apply the learned surrogate model to novel fiber graphs to predict stress-strain curves
+- it expects to run in a docker container

 ## Dependencies

-The current version of the code expects to run in a docker container.
+The code expects to run in a docker container.
 A docker file is provided in ```/environment/Dockerfile```.

 The fiber __graph generation__ and subsequent stress-strain curve __simulation__ are written in Matlab and hence require a recent Matlab version (and license).